 If you feel that any information on the website is false, inaccurate, out-of-date, or questionable, please let us know by clicking this link.

 Yes.
 This Lucid Life is currently a group project run by a small group of volunteers and Michael.
 We do not make any money from our visitors.

 That’s best answered by our Editorial Policy here.
 However, in summary, to ensure our content meets the highest levels of quality and factual accuracy as possible all of our content is written, fact-checked, cited, and reviewed by qualified writers, editors, and where necessary medical professionals.

 Honestly?
 Probably not.
 Addiction, recovery, and happiness are sensitive topics and we are dedicated to ensuring our content and resources are of the highest, reliable, and accurate quality.

-That said, if you are still interested and you are a medical professional, counselor, or otherwise qualified to write on the topics covered by This Lucid Life please send a sample of your writing, your credentials/qualifications, and a short bio to [email protected] and someone from the team will get back to you.
+That said, if you are still interested and you are an ex weed-user, current weed-user, medical professional, counselor, or otherwise qualified to write on the topics covered by This Lucid Life please send a short message [email protected] and someone from the team will get back to you.